ToxicFrog/doom-mods/README.md

 ### Shield *(Melee only, max two levels)*

 Reduces incoming damage by 50% (at level 1) or 75% (at level 2).

+## Elemental Upgrades

+Elemental upgrades work a bit differently from general upgrades.
+Each element has four associated upgrades:
+- a basic upgrade that activates that elemental status effect on the weapon
+- an intermediate upgrade that improves the status effect in a different way than just leveling up the base upgrade
+- two master upgrades that add a powerful new effect, only one of which can be chosen on each weapon

+### Incendiary Shots *(Fire basic upgrade)*

+Shots cause enemies to ignite.
+Fire does more damage the more health the target has, and "burns out" once they're below 50% health.
+If an enemy that has "burned out" heals, it will start taking fire damage again, making this particularly effective against modded enemies with regeneration or self-healing.
+Stacks cause it to do the damage faster (but do not increase the total damage dealt).

+### Searing Heat *(Fire intermediate upgrade)*

+Reduces the threshold at which fire burns out by 20% (so one level takes it from 50% to 40%).
+This can be stacked but has diminishing returns.

+### Conflagration *(Fire mastery)*

+Burning enemies with enough stacks on them will pass a proportion of their stacks on to nearby enemies.
+Higher levels of Conflagration will transfer more stacks and do so in a wider range, as will adding more stacks to the victim.